Cioccopesce-Z/ZinterPL/README.md

 # ZinterPL

+Alwayse refer to this file for sintax no other sintax file are updated before this.

 **ZinterPL** is a lightweight, interpreted programming language written entirely in C, designed to run efficiently on constrained hardware — including the **ESP32** microcontroller.
 The interpreter is self-contained, low on memory footprint, and built with performance in mind.

 Source files use the `.Zim` extension.
 Library files use `.Zlib`.